Protests by Westboro Baptist Church: 2010s

 On September 16, 2011, when Westboro members picketed a Foo Fighters concert in Kansas City, Missouri, the band appeared on a truck float in front of the protesters.
 Dressed in homoerotic outfits, they performed their country-parody song "Keep It Clean" – which contained many homosexual references and overtones – from their "Hot Buns" viral video; midway though the song, lead singer Dave Grohl made a speech calling for equality and tolerance.
 The band uploaded a video of the impromptu performance the next day on their YouTube channel.

 After Westboro announced plans to picket funerals of victims of the Sandy Hook Elementary shooting on December 14, 2012, hacktivists from Anonymous executed a distributed denial of service attack (DDOS) on Westboro's website, GodHatesFags.com, stating: "We will continuously DDOS until they are forced to put their inbred church tithes to use to pay for bandwidth."
 Anonymous also simultaneously released a Westboro membership list, with the personal contact information for most Westboro members.

 In 2012, Aaron Jackson, co-founder of the charity Planting Peace, purposely purchased a home across the street from WBC with intentions of supporting LGBT youth.
-In March 2013, the house was nicknamed the "Equality House" as it was painted the colors of the gay pride flag.
+In March 2013, the house was nicknamed the "Equality House" as it was painted the colors of the rainbow flag.

 On July 14, 2013, members of The Satanic Temple performed a "pink mass" ritual over the grave of Fred Phelps's mother.
-The group said that the "mass" would turn the dead woman into a posthumous lesbian.
+The group said that the "mass" would posthumously turn the dead woman into a lesbian.

 A satirical Facebook page about God raised $80,000 from fans to post a billboard in Topeka that says "God Loves Gays", which debuted on September 8, 2014.

 On June 18, 2016, around 200 people blocked the view of picketing by members of WBC that occurred after the Orlando nightclub shooting.

 In July 2016, WBC was a "gym" in Pokémon Go led by a pink Clefairy put in by players named "Love is Love".
 Members of the organization responded by branding the Pokémon a sodomite.